iamroshel/phase-1-congrats-on-completing/README.md

-# Congratulations on Completing Phase 1!
+# Congratulations on Completing Phase 1! c

 Congratulations on finishing the first phase of Flatiron School's Software Engineering Program!
 You should now be able to: